Mjz86/C_colon/mcc.md

- 8. less interposition depending dynamic dispatch : when code is similar and linked together, it can be sometimes de duplicated, also if a function's address is not taken or exported it doesn't need a fixed address, also the relaxed function addresss help in dew duplicated code. also static data like strings would be able to merge better with valexpr ( because no null termination, sub string merge is safe)
+ 8. less interposition depending dynamic dispatch : when code is similar and linked together, it can be sometimes de duplicated, also if a function's address is not taken or exported it does not need a fixed address, also the relaxed function addresss help in dew duplicated code. also static data like strings would be able to merge better with valexpr ( because no null termination, sub string merge is safe)

 9. fast program and dll loader: